dudung/notes/content/posts/25/d/08-list-of-tasks.md

 25c40 | 4 | 1
 {{< /tasklist >}}

 {{< tasklist >}}
 25d07 | 1 | 1
 {{< /tasklist >}}

+After a task is complete, it will have status of 2 in a daily note and then it will be excluded in the next day daily note in order to reduce number of displayed tasks.
+To trace it, just progate the daily notes.

 ## refs
 [^barten_2021]: Sebastien Berten, "The effects of Zeigarnik and Ovsyankina", US-Republic, 22 Jul 2021, url https://www.ux-republic.com/en/the-effects-of-zeigarnik-and-dovsyankina/ [20250404].